 If the response that you get is something along the lines of because I will work the hardest, because I am the best (top Agent blah blah) or I will give you a good price, be concerned.

 Can I see your adverts of properties you have marketed?

 Here you are looking to see how they market properties.
 Have they carefully written the advert with the benefits clear with the property?
 Are they speaking to the target market?

 If they have written an advert that is in bullet point style, very sterile and brief or using a headline like ‘lovely home’ , be concerned they don’t understand marketing.

 What do you think my home is worth?

 Sounds strange I know, some people expect that we should know the market off the top of our head.
-Fact is that we cannot know that, there are soo many sales happening at any one time and all over the North Shore we simply cannot know them all.
-A good Agent will look at your house then go around and look at the most recent sales that are comparable to your property.
+Fact is that we cannot know that, there are so many sales happening at any one time and we simply cannot know them all.
+A good agent will look at your house then go around and look at the most recent sales that are comparable to your property.

-As you can see these are all kind of trick questions, you are setting traps for the Agents to see how they respond.
-If you are looking at selecting a North Shore Real Estate Agent I’d love the opportunity to have a chat with you about how I am different and what I have achieved for my clients, you can reach me on 09 481 0648.
+As you can see these are all kinds of trick questions, you are setting traps for the agents to see how they respond.
+If you are looking at selecting an agent I’d love the opportunity to have a chat with you.
+You can reach me on 021 85 84 83.